The average salary for a Financial Aid Counselor is $38,113.

 Financial Aid Counselor Job Listings

-Pay by Experience Level for Financial Aid Counselor
+What is the Pay by Experience Level for Financial Aid Counselors?